continuouspipe/continuouspipe/documentation/content/configuration/tasks-build.md

 ContinuousPipe is getting parameters from your `docker-compose.yml` file.
 The `image` is the only required value if you have such a Docker Compose file.

+{{< warning title="Warning" >}}
+Always think carefully before pushing your images to a public Docker repository.
+If you are using a private Git repository or your build contains secrets (e.g. Github token, database passwords) then you need to ensure that you use a private Docker repository such as [Quay](https://quay.io/).
+{{< /warning >}}

 ## Naming Strategy
 At the moment, there are two naming strategies: the default one being the `sha1` strategy, which basically builds a tag per commit SHA1.
 If you require it you can instead use the `branch` strategy, which will create a tag per branch.